 Finger-type foods that can still provide enough nutrients to get you through the flight or drive:

 A healthy sandwich with roasted turkey, or even a veggie and hummus sandwich can be kept neat by wrapping up in wax paper or a paper napkin, with the more damp items (like tomatoes, cucumbers and lettuce) strategically placed within the sandwich to not touch the bread directly will keep your bread from becoming soggy.

 A chopped vegetable salad in a jar or covered container (dressing on the side) can also be an easy option (mixed beforehand so no tossing needed).
 Adding in a few sunflower or pumpkin seeds can give you some added protein.

 Smelly foods: Keep your fellow travelers (and their sense of smell) in mind when packing your foods.
 Try to stay away from foods that have strong smells.
 Tuna and egg salad sandwiches, baked fish, and even bananas and oranges have fairly strong scents that your traveling neighbors may not wish to smell.
 Keeping smells to a minimum will ensure your flight or car ride is enjoyable by all.

 Hydration is important, and even more so for long car rides and air travel.
-An airplane’s pressurized cabin has low humidity levels in the air, since half of the circulated air is pulled from the high outside altitude (moisture in the air decreases with elevation).
+An airplane’s pressurized cabin has low humidity levels in the air due to half of the circulated air being pulled from the high outside altitude (moisture in the air decreases with elevation).

 Supplements and Probiotics + Prebiotics